monfresh/dotfiles/dot_laptop.manual.md

 * Keyboard Maestro
 * Moom
 * PopClip
+* Timing

 ### Duplicate Detective 2
 Email support.
 The download link in email confirmation doesn't work, and you can't download the app from their site without buying it again. https://fiplab.com/apps/duplicated-detective-2-for-mac

-## Java
+## Blog
-If still using `s3_website`, download [Java SE Development Kit 8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html).
+- If still using `s3_website`, download [Java SE Development Kit 8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html).
+- Need to copy `s3_website.yml` from old Mac since it's gitignored.

+## Repos
+- Copy to iCloud any important gitignored files like `config/application.yml`

+## Backblaze
+If replacing an old Mac with a new one, [transfer the license](https://help.backblaze.com/hc/en-us/articles/217665668-Removing-a-Backup-From-an-Account-and-Reassigning-a-License).